Snowflake-Labs/schemachange/README.md

 EXECUTION_TIME | NUMBER | 4
 STATUS | VARCHAR | Success

-A new row will be added to this table everytime a change script has been applied to the database. snowchange will use this table to idenitfy which changes have been applied to the database and will ot apply the same one twice.
+A new row will be added to this table everytime a change script has been applied to the database. snowchange will use this table to idenitfy which changes have been applied to the database and will not apply the same version more than once.

 ## Using snowchange

-### Permissions
+### Prerequisites

+In order to run snowchange you must have the following:

+* You will need to have a recent version of python 3 installed
-In order to run snowchange you will need to use a user account that has the ```CREATE DATABASE``` account-level permission.
+* You will need to use a user account that has the ```CREATE DATABASE``` account-level permission

 ### Running The Script